higun2/Barlow-Twins-GAN/README.md

 - [ ] Initial code release
 - [ ] Providing pretrained models

+## Requirements ##
+- 64-bit Python 3.8 and PyTorch 1.9.0 (or later).
+See https://pytorch.org for PyTorch install instructions.

 ## Data Preparation ##
 For a quick start, you can download the few-shot datasets provided by the authors of [FastGAN](https://github.com/odegeasslbc/FastGAN-pytorch).
 You can download them [here](https://drive.google.com/file/d/1aAJCZbXNHyraJ6Mi13dSbe7pTyfPXha0/view).
 To prepare the dataset at the respective resolution, run for example